shweta-sawant-2001/UVM-SPI-verification-environment/README.md

 # UVM SPI Verification Environment

-This project is a **SystemVerilog UVM-based verification environment** for testing an SPI (Serial Peripheral Interface) Master design.
+This project is a **UVM SPI verification environment - Part 1** for testing an SPI (Serial Peripheral Interface) Master design.
 It demonstrates a complete UVM testbench with stimulus generation, monitoring, and result checking.

 ---

-## 📌 Overview
+##  Overview

 The environment verifies SPI communication by sending random 8-bit data to the DUT and checking the received response.